Justinette2175/personal_website_gatsby/src/content/galleries/concordia-portfolio.md

 ---
-slug: /concordia-portfolio
+customSlug: /concordia-portfolio
 title: Concordia-portfolio
-description: This is the portfolio I'm submitting for Concordia
+description: This is the portfolio I'm submitting for Concordia.
+This is the portfolio I'm submitting for Concordia.
+This is the portfolio I'm submitting for Concordia.
+This is the portfolio I'm submitting for Concordia.
+This is the portfolio I'm submitting for Concordia
 projects:
-  - another-test-piece/index
+  - /another-test-piece
-  - test-portfolio-piece/index
+  - /test-portfolio-piece
 ---